-2 Fuji Nihon Seito Corporation
+2. Fuji Nihon Corporation

-Fuji Nihon Seito Corporation is engaged in the manufacture and sale of refined sugar and other sugar-related products and aims to enrich the lives and diets of consumers through its business.
-Sojitz maintains a stable trading relationship with Fuji Nihon Seito Corporation in the sale of unrefined sugar.
-Sojitz acts a distributor for Fuji Nihon Seito Corporation's unrefined sugar business, making the company a key partner for Sojitz's food products business.
-Sojitz aims to integrate Fuji Nihon Seito Corporation's food product manufacturing technology and food science expertise with Sojitz's business networks and knowledge base in order to improve the corporate value of both companies.
+Fuji Nihon Corporation is engaged in the manufacture and sale of refined sugar and other sugar-related products and aims to enrich the lives and diets of consumers through its business.
+Sojitz is involved in both raw materials supply and product sales with Fuji Nihon Corporation, making the company a key partner for Sojitz's food products business.
+Sojitz aims to integrate

+Fuji Nihon Corporation's food product manufacturing technology and food science expertise with Sojitz's business networks and knowledge base in order to improve the corporate value of both companies.

-3 ROYAL HOLDINGS Co., Ltd.
+3. ROYAL HOLDINGS Co., Ltd.

 ROYAL HOLDINGS possesses a strong business foundation and operates five business segments: the restaurant business, contract food service business, in-flight catering business, hotel business, and food manufacturing business.
-Sojitz is involved in the food distribution business primarily in Vietnam and other ASEAN countries.
+Sojitz is involved in the retail business both in Japan and overseas and has a presence in the aerospace business and real estate business.
 Through this partnership, Sojitz aims integrate its business network and expertise with ROYAL HOLDINGS' existing customer base and business model in order raise the corporate value of both companies.